Countly/countly-sdk-documentation/cpp/current.md

   <span>User Location</span>
 </h1>
 <p>
-  <span>While integrating this SDK into your application, you might want to track your user location.
-You could use this information to better know your app’s user base.
+  <span>While integrating this SDK into your application, you might want to track your user's location.
+You could use this information to learn more about your app’s user base.
 There are 4 fields that can be provided:</span>
 </p>
 <ul>
   <li>